 “Our firm has provided guidance for hundreds of millions of dollars of major construction projects and successfully handled all kinds of litigation as well.
 We have amazing legal talent in our offices around the country.”

-One of Mr. Moorefield’s particular strengths is in the area of discovery management and trial preparation.
-Mr. Moorefield utilizes the latest in electronic discovery tools and management systems for complex disputes.
+One of Gary’s particular strengths is in the area of discovery management and trial preparation.
+Gary utilizes the latest in electronic discovery tools and management systems for complex disputes.
 He has created and executed tailored internal protocols for the electronic management, review and production of paper and electronic documents, and to preserve, utilize, protect and/or produce metadata and native-file formats.

 State of California

 San Francisco Bar Association

 California State University at Long Beach, B.S., cum laude

 Boston University School of Law, J.D., cum laude

 Combat veteran, United States Navy (awards include: Navy Unit Commendation, Navy Achievement Medal, Kuwaiti Liberation Medal, and Combat Action Ribbon)

 “California Mechanics’ Lien Laws and Stop Payment Notices,” P&A Rising Stars Series, November 2020 (Speaker)